akkartik/mu/mu.md

 Mu programs are currently sequences of `fn` and `type` definitions.

-Compound types can't include `addr` types for safety (use `handle` instead).
+Compound types can't include `addr` types for safety (use `handle` instead, which is described below).
 They also can't currently include `array`, `stream` or `byte` types.
 Since arrays and streams carry their size with them, supporting them in compound types complicates variable initialization.
 Instead of defining them inline in a type definition, define a `handle` to them.
-Bytes shouldn't be used for anything but arrays of bytes (utf-8 strings).
+Bytes shouldn't be used for anything but utf-8 strings.

 To access within a compound type, use the `get` instruction.
 There are two forms.
 You need either a variable of the type itself (say `T`) in memory, or a